AgyLuczak/MUM-S-TO-DO-LIST/README.md

 The navbar recurring on each page allows users to easily move between the pages.
 Once signed in the user has access to the links in the footer to additionally help navigate the site.
 I used a favicon with a check icon in the address bar for every page to make it clear to users that they are still on the same website.
-I used the same background image and consisten use of colours for different sections on each page to create a certain design pattern for the website.
-The Landing Page contains a short welcome message, a hero image and button links to Sign In Page.
+I used the same background image and consistent use of colours for different sections on each page to create a certain design pattern for the website.
+The Landing Page contains a short welcome message ge, a hero image, and button links to the Sign-In Page.
 If a user is not registered yet, they will see a link to the registration page.
 After signing in, users are directed to My List Page where they can start adding items to their list.
 Categories Page diplays all categories.
 Users cannot change the existing categories (this is restricted for the administrator), but they can add new ones and delete the ones they created.
 I also added a **404** and **500 Error Pages** that direct users to the Home Page in case there is a problem with a link.

 ## **Surface Plane**